neilb/Perl-Changes/README.md

     F  isa                infix "isa" operator to test if $object isa $class F  indirect           pragma to disable indirect method calling syntax

+At the moment this mainly lists features and experiments;
+I need to go through the perl deltas for all releases since 5.10.0 and add appropriate changes.